pparasuram/special-topics-labs-interview/pparasuram-interview-lab/Interview.md

   5. Helter Skelter

 Q4: Your travel destinations that you look forward to?
 * _Jeremy_: We're hoping to go to London and Paris in 2021.
 I've been to Paris and can't wait to go back, and haven't been to London.
 That should be awesome!
+When I travel I do like to sample local food.
+In fact, that's one of my favorite parts of traveling... trying food.
+That being said, even in the days of the internet it can be difficult finding a good local place to eat.